Share your experience; share your passion

 Plans for the 2015 Annual Conference are well underway.

 319 abstracts have been received.
-The submitted abstracts cover a wide range of subjects including, learning disabilities, adult physical health, transgender and end of life care.
+The submitted abstracts cover a wide range of subjects including: social services; older care/physical; dementia; mental health and emerging roles.

 The social care stream will run again, with topics including; Integration, the Care Act and Developing skills for social care sector.

 As 2015 is a general election year.
 Find out what the new political leaders are considering for health and social care.

 Suzanne Rastrick, Chief Allied Health Profession Officer, NHS England, Suzanne will predict the future direction of occupational therapy following the 2015 General Election.

 Dr Maud Graff, Assistant Professor, Senior researcher, Health Scientist and Occupational Therapist, Redbud University Medical Centre in Nijmegen, The Netherlands for the Department of Rehabilitation & the Scientific Institute for Quality of Healthcare & Radboud Alzheimer Centre

 Dr Jennifer Wenborn, VALID Programme Manager, University College London, c/o Dementia Research Centre, Research & Development Department, North East London NHS Foundation Trust

 Professor John Bolton, Independent consultant, JRFB Ltd and visiting Professor, Institute of Public Care, Oxford Brookes University